thedynamiclinker/sudocode/root/bin/sleep.md

 0: _(Smiling)_ Y'know you sound like me when I was you---

 1: Yes yes Zero now stop talking and let's so it.

+---

+TODO: Finish this when you're less sick.
+TODO: Have 0 and 1 decide to call the group wheel.
+Mention decoder rings, Y (upsilon) quote from Pythagoras, and how Y has many sounds in different languages and came from waw.
+They each choose a char to represent them in the secret group.